“Graft” refers to the marrow or stem cells from a donor. “Host” refers to the person who gets the transplant.

 What parts of the body can be affected by graft-versus-host disease?

-GVHD can affect many parts of the body, including the eyes, skin, and mouth, as well as such organs as the gastrointestinal tract (gut), liver, and lungs.
+GVHD can affect many parts of the body, including the eyes, skin, and mouth, as well as the gastrointestinal tract (gut), liver, and lungs.
 GVHD is one of the most serious complications of an allogeneic BMT.

 GVHD can also be chronic.
-That means it may linger, possibly for years.
-Chronic GVHD can happen two to three months after a transplant and can continue to come back for several years after the procedure.
+Chronic GVHD can happen as early as two to three months after a transplant, but also may occur months to years later.
+It can continue to come back for several years.

-People are more likely to develop GVHD if their donor was not a perfect match, if their donor was not related to them, if they or their donor are older, or if they have been pregnant.
+People are more likely to develop GVHD if their donor was not a perfect match or not related to them, if their donor is older, or if their donor has been pregnant.

-GVHD is diagnosed based on symptoms, as well as the results of laboratory tests and tissue samples.
+GVHD is diagnosed based on symptoms, as well as the results of laboratory tests and a tissue sample or biopsy.